Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Results, and Discussion

 Figure \ref{fig:axelgnn_variants_clustering} illustrates the evolution of node embeddings across network layers for both AxelGNN variants, where each subplot represents a t-SNE visualisation \cite{maaten2008visualizing} of the embeddings at different depths on the Citeseer dataset for node classification.
 The quality of clustering is evaluated using two metrics: the Silhouette (Sil) score \cite{shahapure2020cluster}, which measures the cohesion and separation of clusters (with higher values indicating better-defined clusters), and the Calinski-Harabasz (CH) score \cite{wang2019improved}, which assesses the ratio of between-cluster dispersion to within-cluster dispersion (with higher values indicating more distinct clustering).
-Both AxelGNN variants demonstrate progressive clustering improvement across network layers.
-The clustering visualizations reveal distinct behaviors between AxelGNN variants.
-AxelGNN achieves superior clustering performance, demonstrating well-separated cluster boundaries and aggressive feature transformation.
-In contrast, AxelGNNSim$_\text{Sim}$ shows more conservative clustering behaviour, producing more compact, densely-packed clusters with reduced inter-cluster distances.